bitPogo/kmock/docs/src/howto/assertion.md

 However you cannot say if `fetch` was called before or after `find`.
 Assuming now `fetch` has been called only once, `verify` will still pass, while `assertProxy` will fail.
 Since `verify` can be less strict about the order it can check if a Proxy was invoked `exactly`, `atLeast` or `atMost` certain times.
-`assertProxy` on the other will always tell what is wrong and where but will only cover those invocation you told it cover.
+`assertProxy` on the other hand will always tell what is wrong with current and where but will only cover those invocation you told it cover.

 !!!tip
     As a rule of thumb - if you want to cover a Proxy which is invoked multiple times you should consider using verify.